JosephGabito/JosephGabito/README.md

 ✅ **Clear extension points** - third-parties know exactly where to hook
 ✅ **Debuggable** - pricing logic traceable without filter archaeology
 ✅ **Testable** - mock repositories, test business rules in isolation

-> **💡 Architectural Disclaimer:** These patterns are for complex, multi-feature plugins and enterprise applications.
-If you're building a simple contact form or basic widget, WordPress's standard approaches work perfectly fine!
-The key is matching architectural complexity to project scope - don't over-engineer a screwdriver when you need a screwdriver, but don't use a screwdriver to build a skyscraper. 🏗️

 **AFTER: Clean Architecture with Strategic WordPress Adapter**
 ```php